 What are the other advantages of opting out?

 In addition to preventing identity theft and all of the damage that comes along with it, there are other benefits to opting out of credit marketing offers.
 To put it plainly, junk mail is annoying and it wastes your time.
-Imagine if you added up how many minutes a day you spent flipping through mail you don’t even want.
+Imagine if you added up how many minutes a day you spent flipping through the mail you don’t even want.

 Over a lifetime, it would end up being a huge amount of time.
 Plus, it creates unnecessary clutter in your house if you don’t have the chance to attend to those piles of envelopes right away.
 And think of all that paper and how many trees were cut down, money wasted on the supplies and postage and gas to deliver each of those envelopes.